kumbier-cook/kumbier-cook.github.io/_posts/2021-12-20-detroit-style-pizza.md

 # Directions

-1. Combine flour, yeast, and salt in the bowl of a stand mixer fitted with a dough hook attachment.
-Stir to combine, then add water.
-Mix on low speed until dough comes together into a rough ball, then shut off mixer and let rest for 10 minutes.
-Continue mixing at medium-low speed until dough forms a smooth, silky ball, about 10 minutes longer.
-(It should stick to the bottom of the bowl as it kneads rather than riding around the edges.)
-Remove dough hook, form dough into a tight ball, set in the bottom of the mixer bowl, cover tightly with plastic wrap, and set aside in a warm place until dough has roughly doubled in volume, about 2 hours.
+1. Combine flour, yeast, and salt in a bowl.
+Perform 4-5 sets of stretch and folds spaced apart by 5 minutes.
+Cover and place in the refrigerator overnight.
+Pull out ~1 hour before you want to start panning the dough to warm.

 2. Pour a couple tablespoons olive oil in the bottom of a Detroit-style anodized aluminum pan or two 8- by 8-inch cake pans.
 (Split dough in half if using